 Canberra will come to life on Australia Day 2021 with Aussie classics as James Reyne, Daryl Braithwaite, Lee Kernaghan, Kingswood, Fanny Lumsden, Kim Yang and Lisa Richards perform at a ticketed concert on Stage 88 at Commonwealth Park from 1-9pm.

 The concert is an all-ages event with limited tickets available.
-Early bird tickets are available on 14 January from $29.95, while general release tickets, $39.95 (plus booking fee), go on sale 15 January from 8am.
+Early bird tickets are available until 15 January 7.59am from $29.95, while general release tickets, $39.95 (plus booking fee), go on sale 15 January from 8am.
 Tickets for kids up to 14 years are available for $4.95 (plus booking fee).

 Attendees will need to comply with COVID Safe conditions of entry including using the Check In CBR App.
 Click here for tickets and more.